 Peter Jackson's film trilogy smashed box office records and won a host of Oscars when it hit cinemas nearly two decades ago.
-After a long break from JRR Tolkien's fantasy world, we'll be heading back to it once again in a new series from Amazon Prime Video.
+After a long break from JRR Tolkien's fantasy world, we'll be heading back to it once again in a new series that's exclusive to Prime Video.

-But don't expect to see any of your favorite characters from Peter Jackson's films showing up on your screen, as the show will be set during Middle Earth’s Second Age —much earlier than The Hobbit or The Lord of the Rings movies.
+Don't expect to see any of your favorite characters from Peter Jackson's films showing up on your screen, though.
+The show will be set during Middle Earth’s Second Age —much earlier than The Hobbit or The Lord of the Rings movies.

 Amazon's Lord of the Rings TV series release date